This is the secret to a successful LinkedIn InMail

 1. Ice Breaker

-An ice breaker is a way to grabs a person’s attention through a personalized approach.
-For example, you could say one of the following:
+An icebreaker is a way to capture a person’s attention through a personalized approach.

 2. Introduction

-An introduction provides the answer to a LinkedIn InMail recipient’s question: “who are you and why are you writing me today?”
-For example, you could say one of the following:
+An introduction provides the answer to a LinkedIn InMail recipient’s question.
+It tells them: “Who are you and why are you writing me today?”

 • “I work with leaders in [insert your industry] and help them out [insert type] projects.”